← Work

 Holla

-Designing For the Spirit of PLay
+Designing For the Spirit of Play

 HOLLA is an interactive screaming battle. yell as loud as you can to shoot a beam of light from your mouth and defeat your opponent!
 Let off all your stress by screaming into the void!